-The way in which your wine is stored and handled has every bit as much to do with its taste as does the way it’s made.
+More discussions about proper wine storage and wine handling because the way your wine is stored and handled has every bit as much to do with its taste as does the way it’s made.
+This is Part Two of a five -part blog series that was recently rewritten in great detail with even more useful information about Proper Wine Storage in Wine Cellars.

 In our last post of this series we explored wine storage temperature.
 Today we’ll be discussing humidity.